lakshyadosi/namaste-javascript-notes/notes/season-2/lecture-02.md

 There is difference between these words, passing a function and attaching a function.

 Promise guarantee, it will callback the attached function once it has the fulfilled data.
 And it will call it only once.
 Just once.

-Earlier we talked about promise are object with empty data but that's not entirely true, `Promise` are much more than that.

-Now let's understand and see a real promise object.

 fetch is a web-api which is utilized to make api call and it returns a promise.